 The second challenge is a tsunami of anti-Semitism worldwide, including, quite clearly, in the United States.
 Herzog points to the poisonous spread of white supremacism here, well illustrated by the Charlottesville, Virginia, riot; the shooting sprees at synagogues in Pittsburgh and California; and the recent mob attack on the United States Capitol.

 The third is the need to cope with millions of people around the globe who, claiming that they have Jewish heritage, assert that they are therefore entitled to Israeli citizenship.
 Meanwhile, the pandemic has inflicted real suffering on Jewish communities within Israel and elsewhere.
 In response, the Agency has created the COVID-19 Loan Fund for Communities in Crisis, set up to help at-risk communities bridge the financial gaps that would otherwise threaten their ability to meet important needs.

 "There is a new energy to help others," says Herzog.
 It is an energy that, by dint not merely of lineage but also of passion and savvy, he is well positioned to inspire.

 Jeff Robbins, a former assistant United States attorney and United States delegate to the United Nations Human Rights Council in Geneva, was chief counsel for the minority of the United States Senate Permanent Subcommittee on Investigations.
 An attorney specializing in the First Amendment, he is a longtime columnist for the Boston Herald, writing on politics, national security, human rights and the Mideast.
-To find out more about Jeff Robbins and other Creators Syndicate writers and cartoonists, visit our webpage at www.creators.com.
+To find out more about Jeff Robbins and read his past columns, please visit the Creators Syndicate webpage at www.creators.com.